 THE ESCAPE ARTIST by Brad Meltzer

-Published in 2018 by Grand Central Publishing
+Published in 2018 by Grand Central Publishing.

-One day, Zig notes that the name of an incoming body from a plane crash in Alasksa: Nola Brown, a soldier he knew as a girl in his daughter's Girl Scout troop.
+One day, Zig notes that the name of an incoming body from a plane crash in Alaska: Nola Brown, a soldier he knew as a girl in his daughter's Girl Scout troop.
 When he goes to prepare the body he discovers that this is not the same person.
 And, once he starts to look into things, he quickly finds that no one wants him to find out anything about Nola Brown and are willing to make sure that he doesn't...

 The setting of this book was informative and interesting.
 But, the thriller aspect felt like it was rushed.
 There are some intriguing twists to the conspiracy that Zig uncovers, but it gets hokey and forced.
 For example, the inclusion of a bad guy with a special claw weapon that shoots electricity into its victims was more like a kid's comic book character than a story aimed at grown-ups.